Big-up Small Business is creating new opportunities for small-business entrepreneurs in Jamaica to harness the opportunities that tourism brings.

 Why?
 Small-business entrepreneurs are a vital part of any economy, most people rely on them for employment and they drive innovation and opportunity.
 With the right conditions, tourism has great potential to enable small businesses to prosper.
 Bars, restaurants, shops and activities can be enjoyed by visitors and residents alike and in turn they create jobs, prosperity and contribute to a thriving local ecomony.

 Our approach: We’re giving a helping hand to a whole range of exciting small business in Jamaica, so they can better connect with tourists and take advantage of the opportunities that tourism brings.
 Small businesses including artisans, accommodation providers, community enterprises, craft and food producers and micro excursion providers will receive training and marketing support to improve their business and better understand international market requirements.
-Ten of these small businesses, selected by a panel of experts, will receive intensive, bespoke support.

 At the end of 2019, we trained over 250 people running micro businesses, providing new opportunities to access the tourism market.
 The training included understanding how to meet international requirements and market to tourists.
 Businesses involved included attraction and excursion providers, accommodation providers including guest houses, B&Bs and villas.